akimd/vcsn/lib/vcsn/rat/README.txt

 the letters together, so "exp: exp exp" would always use mul(), never concat().
 Wrong again: "ab*" will be parsed as "(ab)*".

-So we need to remember whether the ratexp was in parens, which is done in braced_ratexp.
+So we need to remember whether the expression was in parens, which is done in braced_expression.
 So to handle the "exp" part, we write:

   exp: exp "." exp   { $$.exp = MAKE(mul, $1.exp, $3.exp); }